-- 1. All copyright and proprietary notices and all conditions of use associated with the data product must be communicated to all users of the data product. - 2.
-The licensed organisation shall not transfer this data product to or store the data product in any electronic network for use by more than three (3) users unless it obtains prior written permission from Statistics Canada and pays any additional fees. - 3.
-The licensee shall not lend, rent, lease, sub-licence, transfer or sell any part of the data product nor any right granted under this agreement to any person outside the licensed organisation or to any other organisation. - 4.
-The licensee shall not disassemble, decompile or in any way attempt to reverse engineer any software provided as part of the data product. - 5.
-The licensee shall not use any part of the data product to develop or derive any other data product or data service for distribution or commercial sale. - 6.
-The licensee is granted reasonable rights of use of the content of this data product only for personal, corporate or public policy research, as well as for educational purposes.
-This permission includes the use of the content in analyses and the reporting of results and conclusions, including the citation of limited amounts of supporting data extracted from the data product in such documents.
-In such cases, the source of the data must be acknowledged in all such documents and communications by providing the following source citation at the bottom of each table and graph: - Source (or "Adapted from", if appropriate): Statistics Canada, name of product, catalogue number of product, reference date of product. - The Licensee shall obtain approval from Statistics Canada, before publishing any significant volumes of material extracted from the data product in any medium. - 8.
-Any violation of this license renders it void and of no effect.
-This agreement will terminate automatically without notice if the licensee fails to comply with any term of this agreement.
-In the event of termination, the licensee must immediately return the data product to Statistics Canada or destroy it and certify this destruction in writing to Statistics Canada.
+- 1. All copyright and proprietary notices, as well as all conditions of use associated with the data product, must be communicated to all users of the data product. - 2.
+The Licensee shall not transfer this data product to, or store the data product in, any electronic network for use by more than three (3) regular users unless the Licensee obtains prior written permission from Statistics Canada and pays any additional fees. - 3.
+The Licensee shall not lend, rent, lease, sublicense, transfer or sell any part of the data product nor any right granted under this agreement to any person outside the licensed organization or to any other organization. - 4.
+The Licensee shall not disassemble, decompile or in any way attempt to reverse engineer any software provided as part of the data product. - 5.
+The Licensee shall not use any part of the data product to develop or derive any other data product or data service for external distribution or commercial sale. - 6.
+The Licensee is granted reasonable rights of use of the content of this data product only for personal, corporate or public policy research, as well as for educational purposes.
+This permission includes the use of the content in analyses and in the reporting of results and conclusions, including the citation of limited amounts of supporting data, extracted from the data product, in such documents.
+In such cases, the source of the data must be acknowledged in all such documents and communications by providing the following source citation at the bottom of each table and graph:

+Source (or 'Adapted from,' if appropriate): Statistics Canada, (name of product), (catalogue number of product), (reference date of product).

+- 7. The Licensee shall obtain approval from Statistics Canada before publishing any significant volume of material, in any medium, that is extracted from the data product. - 8.
+The Licensee agrees not to merge or link the data product with any other databases in such a fashion that gives the appearance that the Licensee may have received, or had access to, information held by Statistics Canada about any identifiable individual, family, household, organization or business. - 9.
+Any violation of this licence renders it void and of no effect.
+This agreement will terminate automatically without notice if the Licensee fails to comply with any of the terms of this agreement.
+In the event of termination, the Licensee must immediately return the data product to Statistics Canada or destroy it and certify this destruction in writing to Statistics Canada.